-It seems like every week when I mention a drink, I have to qualify it with the fact that this one is different than what you are used to.
+It seems like every week when we mention a drink, we have to qualify it with the fact that this one is different than what you are used to.
 Take the Whiskey Sour—until you have had it prepared properly and with fresh ingredients you are really missing everything that made this cocktail popular in the first place.
 Yet another example is the Daiquiri.
-It seems that these days any cocktail with rum in it is either a "fill-in-the-blank" mojito or daiquiri.
-But it wasn't always so.
+It seems that these days any cocktail with rum in it is either a “fill-in-the-blank” mojito or daiquiri.
+But it wasn’t always so.

 2 oz rum

 .5 oz lime juice